DPlayer234/lovedebugger/README.md

 debugger.doTempPrint = true
 -- Whether or not to print to the screen if the console is closed.

+debugger.useTitleBar = true
+-- Whether or not to print FPS, Lua Ram Usage and update time to the window title bar.

 debugger.color = {...}
 -- A list of several colors used by the debugger, most notably: